 “Yes, it— wait, good?”
 Gareth asked, voice pitched high.

-“Gareth,” Leandros began slowly, “You’re going to have to practice your lying for this mission.
+“Gareth,” Leandros began slowly, “You’re lying.
 It’s written all over your face.
 Why go so far as to warn me if you won’t tell me who to look out for?
 It’s someone on the team, isn’t it?
 It must be.
-One of the ones who work for Unity?”
+Someone on the security team?”

-The cold sting of dread began pumping through Leandros, starting in the tips of his fingers and ending with his heart, which beat faster to compensate.
-Not recognizing the strangled cast of his own voice, Leandros asked, “Was it Roman?”
+The cold sting of dread shot through Leandros like lightning, starting in the tips of his fingers and ending with his heart, which beat faster to compensate.
+Not recognizing the strangled cast of his own voice, Leandros asked, “It was Roman, wasn’t it?”

 Gareth cringed, and that was answer enough.